commitspark/frontend/README.md

 ## User authentication

 To obtain repository access, frontend users (i.e. data editors) must authenticate against a configurable authenticator.
-Typically, this is implemented by the same provider where the targeted Git repository is hosted.
-The underlying idea is that data editors are then considered native users of the provider's platform and can then use all the provider's collaboration features (e.g. commenting, approval).
+Typically, this authenticator utilizes user accounts of the Git provider where targeted Git repositories are hosted.
+The underlying idea is that data editors are then considered native users of the provider's platform and can use all the provider's collaboration features (e.g. commenting, approval).

+However, all authentication and repository access is solely executed on the server and any credentials (e.g. tokens) obtained by the server to access a Git provider's repositories are only sent to the client as payload of an encrypted session cookie.
+This allows decoupling frontend users from Git provider accounts, enabling such scenarios as giving editors access to Git repositories without needing to have a Git provider account of their own.

 ## Supported Git providers